nasmith2/dataviz/README.md

 Sketch 1

 The first sketch shows the initial start up screen.
-If someone selects the show on map option it will show the following:
+If someone selects the show on map option it will show the following.
+Please note the menu will still be there, it just got cut off for showing:

 Sketch 2